-Condition: During the year ended September 30, 2017, CPA reported quarterly PFC collections and disbursements online via the System of Airport Reporting (SOAR) and the following were noted:
+Condition: During the year ended September 30, 2018, CPA reported quarterly PFC collections and disbursements online via the System of Airport Reporting (SOAR) and the following were noted:

-- 1. The total expenditures for fiscal year 2017 reported on SOAR amounted to \$-0-.
-The actual PFC expenditures applied to an approved project amounted to \$17,134.
-In addition, cumulative expenditures of \$11,514,425 reported on SOAR are \$14,732,611 less than the actual cumulative expenditures.
+- Total expenditures for fiscal year 2018 reported on SOAR amounted to \$-0-.
+Actual PFC expenditures applied to an approved project amounted to \$65,301 In addition, cumulative expenditures of \$11,514,425 reported on SOAR are \$14,797,912 less than actual cumulative expenditures.
 An explanation of the difference was not provided. - 2.
-The total cumulative revenues and interest reported on SOAR for fiscal year 2017 amounted to \$26,835,745.
-The actual cumulative revenues and interest amounted to \$26,833,057 resulting in a difference of \$2,688.
-An explanation of the variance was not provided. - 3.
-The following differences were noted in PFC collections for the 2nd and 3rd quarter SOAR reports as compared to the general ledger.
-A reconciliation could not be provided:
+Total cumulative revenues and interest reported on SOAR for fiscal year 2018 amounted to \$29,976,223.
+Actual cumulative revenues and interest amounted to \$29,990,037 resulting in a difference of \$13,814.
+An explanation of the variance was not provided.